Walgreens The Thread

 Is there any reason NOT to take aspirin for a headache?

 There are several reasons to use caution when considering aspirin for a headache.
-These reasons are related to various health conditions:
+Aspirin should be avoided by certain people (unless directed by a healthcare provider), including those who:

-• Children and teens under the age of 19 should not take aspirin for any reason (unless specifically instructed to by a physician) due to the association in this age group between aspirin and Reye’s syndrome, a potentially fatal illness that causes brain swelling and liver damage.
+• Are children and teens under the age of 19.
+They should not take aspirin (unless specifically instructed to by a physician) due to the association in this age group between aspirin and Reye’s syndrome, a potentially fatal illness that causes brain swelling and liver damage.

-• Those with bleeding ulcers should not take aspirin.
-Aspirin can cause stomach upset in many cases and bleeding ulcers in the worst cases.
+• Have peptic ulcers or gastritis; aspirin can cause stomach upset in many cases and bleeding ulcers in the worst cases

-Aspirin can treat many types of headaches, but there are some people who should refrain from taking it.
+Aspirin may treat some types of headaches, but there are some people who should refrain from taking it.
 As with any medication, talk to your doctor before taking aspirin.

 Explore more